 - Children with underlying chronic lung diseases, particularly asthma and cystic fibrosis, are especially vulnerable and are at greater risk of adverse effects from pollution than healthy children.

-- There is now substantial evidence on the adverse effects of air pollution on different pregnancy outcomes and infant health.
+- There is now substantial evidence of the adverse effects of air pollution on different pregnancy outcomes and infant health.
 The evidence shows that air pollution, (with concentrations typical of many European cities), increases the risk of death from respiratory causes in the post-neonatal period.

 - The evidence also shows a relationship between exposure to ambient air pollutants and adverse effects on the development of lung function.
-Reversible lung function deficits, chronically reduced lung growth rates and lower lung function levels are associated with exposure to air pollution.
+Reversible lung function deficits chronically reduced lung growth rates and lower lung function levels are associated with exposure to air pollution.
 This evidence shows clearer relationships for particulate matter and traffic-related air pollution (indicated by nitrogen dioxide) than for other pollutants.

-- Based on current knowledge, air pollutants seem to interact with other environmental factors, such as allergens, viruses and diet, that influence the overall impact of air pollutants on children’s health.
+- Based on current knowledge, air pollutants seem to interact with other environmental factors, such as allergens, viruses, and diet, that influence the overall impact of air pollutants on children’s health.

 - The report concludes that there is a causal relationship between exposure to air pollutants and aggravation of asthma.
-The evidence is also sufficient to assume a causal link between exposure to particulate matter and increased prevalence and incidence of cough and bronchitis.
+The evidence is also sufficient to assume a causal link between exposure to particulate matter and increased prevalence and incidence of a cough and bronchitis.

 - Environmental contaminants such as certain heavy metals and persistent organic pollutants show significant adverse effects on the development of the nervous system and behavior in children.
 Also, there is sufficient evidence of a causal relationship between exposure to lead and neurobehavioral deficits in children, in terms of cognitive impairment.